ismaelsow/ismaelsowdotcom/content/the-notion-paradox.md

 [Research note count by tag and category](https://searchness.com/projects/225/report?public)

 # 📕 Did You Know...
 I'm Writing a Book?
 It's called **Antifragile Research Repos**.
-If you're doing user research, you'll probably like it.
+If you're doing or consuming user research, you'll probably like it.
 [Check it out!](/book)